alphillips/canberrajs-web-component-talk/README.md

 };
 ```

-Just like Angular directives (for 'E')
+Kind of like Angular directives (for 'E')

 Note: Custom elements must have a dash '-' in the name.